Does microwaving fresh food and vegetables, actually make them healthier?

 What are the health benefits of microwaving food?

-I cooked with microwaves for convenience.
-However, there are I suspect, many health benefits.
+I cooked with microwaves for cost and convenience.
+However, there are I have learnt (I am an academic biomedical, neuroscience and nutrition scientist), many health benefits.

-- You can cook with no oil or butter (add this later if you want it- frying oil or butter changes its health benefits- it increases hydrogenation making it worse for your health, heart and waistline).
+- You can cook with no oil or butter (add this later if you want it- frying or heating oil or butter to high temperatures changes its health benefits- it increases hydrogenation making it worse for your health, heart and waistline).

 - Microwaved aubergine, parsnips, carrot and potato peels and cauliflower stems are softer and so easier to eat, so you easily eat more fibre from the veg.
 Fibre is a great prebiotic for your gut microbiota, feeding the gut and helping the microbiota produce more small chain fatty acids, boosting their immune-boosting (regulating Treg cells so they are more anti-inflammatory) and brain-gut-axis (helping enhance Serotonin) benefits of the veg.
 Fibre also is more satiating (it fills you up) and helps decrease the glycaemic index of the food you eat, so it helps balance your energy levels and give you more energy for longer.
 It also makes you less likely to reach for a sugary snack as it high glycaemic index foods cause high blood sugar spikes, Insulin hormone (which lowers blood sugar) spikes, and energy lows.
 When on an energy low you are more likely to reach for a simple carbohydrate sugar as it provides a quick, short-lasting, energy supply.
 Energy lows make you crave sugar things.
 The more Fibre you get the fewer energy lows you have.